Author: Ameeba

 Conceptual Example Code

-In order to protect your systems against this vulnerability, it is recommended to apply the vendor patch or use a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) as temporary mitigation.
+To protect against this exploit, users are advised to apply the latest vendor patch.
+If the patch is not available or cannot be applied immediately, the use of a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can provide temporary mitigation.

 Overview